nasrulhazim/nasrulhazim/README.md

 ### Trainer

 As an experienced trainer, I have a rich history of conducting diverse and comprehensive training sessions spanning over a decade.
 My expertise primarily lies in Laravel and PHP, with sessions tailored to various skill levels, from foundational knowledge to advanced practices.

-#### Training Highlights:
+#### Training Highlights

 - **Advanced Laravel Topics**: Conducted sessions on Laravel advanced concepts and best practices, equipping developers with the tools for sophisticated web applications.
 - **Docker & Kubernetes**: Delivered in-depth training on containerization and orchestration, crucial for modern application deployment.
 - **Git and Version Control**: Provided thorough guidance on using Git for version control, essential for collaborative development environments.